General Capelli-type identities: General Howe-Umeda-Kostant-Sahi identity

 Note that

 which implies \eqref{lemma-odd-operator2}. \end{proof}

 \centerline{\bf Acknowledgments}

 The work is supported in part by the National Natural Science Foundation of China grant nos.
-12171303 and 12001218, the Humboldt Foundation, the Simons Foundation grant no. 523868, and the Fundamental Research Funds for the Central Universities grant no. CCNU22QN002.
+12171303 and 12001218, the Humboldt Foundation, the Simons Foundation grant no. 523868, and the Fundamental Research Funds for the Central Universities grant nos.
+CCNU22QN002 and CCNU24JC001.